Douglas Hofstadter

 Douglas Richard Hofstadter (born 15 February 1945) is an American cognitive and computer scientist whose research includes concepts such as the sense of self in relation to the external world, consciousness, analogy-making, strange loops, ambigrams, artificial intelligence, and discovery in mathematics and physics.
 His 1979 book Gödel, Escher, Bach: An Eternal Golden Braid won the Pulitzer Prize for general nonfiction, and a National Book Award (at that time called The American Book Award) for Science.
 (Note: Gödel, Escher, Bach won the 1980 award for hardcover science.)
 His 2007 book I Am a Strange Loop won the Los Angeles Times Book Prize for Science and Technology.

 Early life and education

 Hofstadter was born in New York City to future Nobel Prize-winning physicist Robert Hofstadter and Nancy Givan Hofstadter.
 He grew up on the campus of Stanford University, where his father was a professor, and attended the International School of Geneva in 1958–59.
-He graduated with distinction in mathematics from Stanford University in 1965, and received his PhD in physics from the University of Oregon in 1975, where his study of the energy levels of Bloch electrons in a magnetic field led to his discovery of the fractal known as Hofstadter's butterfly.
+He graduated with distinction in mathematics from Stanford University in 1965, and attended graduate school in mathematics, but dropped out after feeling unable to keep up in what he called a "hugely bitter blow to my ego", and "traumatic".
+Hofstadter received his PhD in physics from the University of Oregon in 1975.
+His graduate studies on the energy levels of Bloch electrons in a magnetic field led to his discovery of the fractal known as Hofstadter's butterfly.